saigerutherford/ADNI_fMRI_protocol/s3_organize/README.md

 3.1.)
 First, move all downloaded files (.zip, .csv, .tar.gz) from your downloads/ directory into a new directory where you would like to store the study data.
 We will refer to this directory as `ADNI_data/`, but you can name it whatever you choose.

 3.2.)
 Verify that all files are present.
-Depending on how many files you chose in step 2.15 during the download of the imaging data (e.g., 10), you should have 10 imaging zip files, a metadata zip file, the URL list CSV file, a CSV file describing the variables used in creating the imaging collection (from step 2.12), and a zipped file of the behavioral data.
+Depending on how many files you chose (in step 2.19) during the download of the imaging data (e.g., 10), you should have 10 imaging zip files, a metadata zip file, the URL list CSV file, a CSV file describing the variables used in creating the imaging collection (from step 2.12), and a zipped file of the behavioral data.

 3.3.)
 Create sub-directories to store: a) imaging data, b) metadata, c) scripts, d) behavioral data.
 Move the zip & CSV files into the correct sub-directories.